Backpacker party culture: Love partying? is part 5 of forever roaming the world’s traveling realities series.

 It was like we took shifts to keep the party rotation going.
 At any point day or night you could dip in and out of the rotation.
 And that’s not to forget the stoners who dipped in and out too.
 Put it this way you could be a new guest, eating your cereal and see a party in full swing in front of you.

-Reading this you might be excited by that prospect, or even horrified.
+Reading this you might be excited by that prospect, or on the flip side quite horrified.
 There were people that were both.
 The funny thing was, those that were horrified about it, would leave, but months down the road they would return to become part of it.
 The’re reasoning was we had the best atmosphere.
 And all through this backpacker party life we lived, we never caused trouble with other guests.
 We did however create such a unique, electric and happy atmosphere, welcoming all that people just never left or returned at some point.

 Backpacker party destinations